Friday, 3 October 2025

 Sati, who had managed to tolerate the insult and humiliation of Herself, could not bear to hear a word against Shiva.
 Upon hearing the slander of Him, She became inflamed with a terrible rage (until this time, She had manifested as a sweet youthful woman, with little evidence of Her divine power-- this now changed).

-Blazing with divine wrath, She declared that every word that Her father had spoken against Shiva was false-- and that this was only a testimony to his own enormous pride, ignorance and undivine nature!
+Blazing with divine wrath, She declared that every word that Her father had uttered against Shiva was completely false-- and that this was only a testimony to his own enormous pride, ignorance and undivine nature!

 There was a terrible uproar in the palace upon this occurrence.
 Previously, nobody had dared to say a word as father and daughter confronted each other, but this was too much for them to bear!
-Everyone present was filled with deep grief at Sati's departure, and a dreadful sense of foreboding of things to come.
+Everyone present was filled with great sorrow at Sati's departure, and had a dreadful sense of foreboding of things to come.
 Daksha however, was briefly startled, but then composed himself and remained unrepentant.

 Meanwhile, at Mount Kailas, Shiva felt the energy of Shakti leaving Her physical body.
 He felt the immense suffering and grief that Sati had experienced before She left.
 He had not been affected by Daksha's foolish and ignorant statements about Him (which had been going on for years), but inflicting such suffering upon Sati and causing Her to leave Her body, was completely unacceptable to Him.